Xilinx/meta-xilinx-tools/README.md

 For example:

-Set the following way to use HDF/DSA from local path
+Set the following way to use XSA from local path

 HDF_BASE = "file://"

-HDF_PATH = "/< path-to-hdf >/system.hdf"
+HDF_PATH = "/< path-to-xsa >/system.xsa"

 Adding dependencies to build BOOT.bin
 =====================================